 When our bodies are not locked up by chronic muscular tightness, it inevitably leads to much greater overall energy.
 We no longer feel like we're dragging through the day, continually reaching for caffeine to get us through.

-In my clinical practice over a 20 year period I've observed that upwards of 85% of all the lower back pain cases are markedly improved by simply employing a regime of regular stretching supplemented by some core strengthening.
+In my clinical practice over a thirty year period I've observed that upwards of 85% of all the lower back pain cases are markedly improved by simply employing a regime of regular stretching, supplemented by core and overall strengthening.

 My clients never cease to be surprised by how much better they can feel once they get really stretched out, head to toe.
 It's an unfortunate common belief that aches and pains are just a fact of aging.
 This is only true when flexibility is ignored.